 The Whiting Foundation was created by Flora Ettlinger Whiting, a New York investor, collector, and philanthropist with a lifelong commitment to culture.

-The Foundation has endeavored to honor Mrs. Whiting's astute judgment and her love of the arts and humanities in all our grantmaking.
-We believe in identifying and empowering talented people as early as possible in their creative and intellectual development to leverage our resources and provide far-reaching benefits for our society.
+The Foundation endeavors to honor Mrs. Whiting's astute judgment and her love of the arts and humanities in all our grantmaking.
+We believe in identifying and empowering talented people at just the right moment in their creative and intellectual development to leverage our resources and provide far-reaching benefits for our society.
 Our first program was the Whiting Dissertation Fellowship.
 Between 1973 and 2015, these grants enabled thousands of promising early-career humanities scholars to work undistractedly on completing their dissertations.
 In 1985, the Foundation launched another major program, the Whiting Awards, to provide a similar service to writers.
-This $50,000 award is given annually to ten emerging authors of fiction, non-fiction, poetry, and drama, allowing them to devote themselves fully to writing for a year.
-2016 saw the announcement of the first cohort of the Whiting Public Engagement Fellowship, a new core humanities program designed to bring the fruits of scholarship to a wider public in a variety of media.
+This $50,000 award is given annually to ten emerging authors of fiction, non-fiction, poetry, and drama with the aim of allowing them to devote themselves fully to writing for a year.

 Throughout the Foundation's history, we have developed new programs and refined existing ones to serve the humanities and literature as effectively as possible.
-We continue to evolve as grantmakers at a time of significant change for the structures that have traditionally supported writers and scholars, extending Flora Whiting's founding commitments into a new millennium.
+We continue to evolve as grantmakers through the twenty-first century, extending Flora Whiting's founding commitments in a time of significant change for the structures that have traditionally supported writers and humanists.